ni/data-record-ad/docs/IO Plugin Tutorial.md

 ![image](https://user-images.githubusercontent.com/15633959/176736857-363df4f0-60f5-48d4-bf20-fadfa5c1f82d.png)

 To use a custom icon, create a 40x40 pixel image and save it as PluginIcon.png.
+Colors and transparency are supported.
 The file needs to reside within the deployed plugin directory:

- _C:\Users\Public\Documents\National Instruments\ADAS\Plugins\IOPlugins\<PluginName>\PluginIcon.png_
+ _C:\Users\Public\Documents\National Instruments\ADAS\Plugins\IOPlugins\\<PluginName>\PluginIcon.png_